efdevcon/DIPs/DIPs/DIP-63.md

 stake [DIP (Decentralized Insurance Protocol) tokens](https://etherscan.io/token/0xc719d010b63e5bbf2c0551872cd5316ed26acd83).

 ## Motivation & Rationale
-Attendees get peace of mind when travelling to DevConVI.
+Attendees get peace of mind when traveling to DevConVI.
 This will increase their well-being and will also attract people who otherwise would abstain from participation.
 DevCon7 attendees will most likely be willing to use blockchain based insurance because it fits best in their DeFi engagement.
 Payouts can be immediate and no paperwork is needed.